evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 latest revision available for a module.

 Module fields support the expansion of variables defined in the [Variables](Project-and-Distro-Settings.md#variables) tab of the Spruce project settings.
-Once expanded, the "Version Manifest" shown in the Spruce UI should show module configurations including the expanded variables.
+These fields are expanded at the time of version creation, at which point the "Version Manifest" shown in the Spruce UI should show module configurations including the expanded variables.

 ``` yaml
 modules: